Metronoid/chronicler/content/systems/conditions/negative/amnesia.md

 # Amnesia
 **Sources**: Damage (Head), Breaking Point

-Your character is missing a portion of their memory.
+**Description**: Your character is missing a portion of their memory.